kiddogreed/JRRD_SANDBOX/README.md

 - 🎯 Need cross-platform support

 **Our Recommendation:**
-Since we've completed all 10 Swing lessons with solid mechanics, **NOW is the perfect time to start the LibGDX port!** 🚀
+Since we've completed all 11 Swing lessons with solid mechanics (including crafting!), **NOW is the perfect time to start the LibGDX port!** 🚀

 ---